ErikKalkoken/evebuddy/README.md

 - Location: Location in New Eden and current ships for all characters
 - Training: Queue status and skillpoints
 - Wealth: Charts showing wealth distribution across all characters
-- Additional information can be accessed for each character:
+- Character specific:
   - Assets: Browse through your assets at all your locations
   - Clones: Current augmentations, jump clones & jump cooldown timer
   - Mails: Full mail client for receiving and sending Eve mails
   - Communications: Browse through all communications
   - Skills: Training queue, catalogue of all trained skills and what ships can be flown
-  - Wallet: Wallet and Wallet Transactions
+  - Wallet: Wallet and market Transactions
+- Corporation specific:
+  - Members: List of all current corporation members
+  - Wallets: Wallet and market transactions for all corporation wallets
 - Get notified about important events (e.g. structure attacked, training queue expired)
 - Ability to search New Eden (similar to in-game search bar)
 - Show information about various entities (e.g. character, alliance, location); similar to in-game information windows